axisgroup/design-process/CONTRIBUTING.md

 ## Make Changes in Your Branch
 You can create a new branch, which is essentially a duplicate of the repo for you, and make changes under your branch.
 Then submit a pull request, which is a request to merge your branch with the master branch.
 The design team will review the pull request and decide whether we should merge the branchs or not.
+Here are the three simple steps:
 1. Create a branch
    * Click on the Branch dropdown
    * Type in a name for the branch: "New Branch"
    * Click on "Create branch: New Branch"
 2. Commit changes
 3. Submit a pull request
    * Click on new pull request button
    * Select "Master" as base (should be default), and your branch as compare
    * Click on create pull request button

 Here are some examples of changes you can make in your branch: